University of Edinburgh, School of Mathematics

 As a valued member of our team you can expect:

-Prior to any employment commencing with the University you will be required to evidence your right to work in the UK.
-Further information is available on our right to work webpages (opens new browser tab)
+If invited for interview you will be required to evidence your right to work in the UK.
+Further information is available on our right to work webpages.

 The University is able to sponsor the employment of international workers in this role.
 If successful, an international applicant requiring sponsorship to work in the UK will need to satisfy the UK Home Office’s English Language requirements and apply for and secure a Skilled Worker Visa.